sunyatin/ASCEND/README.md

 *Related to genetic data*

-- `chrom: [INT]` add this option to restrict the analysis to a specific chromosome
+- `chrom: [INT]` add this option to restrict the analysis to a specific chromosome, specifying which chromosome to consider
 - `haploid: NO` ASCEND assumes genotypes are diploid but if you set this option to YES it will interpret your genotypes as haploid (default: NO)
 - `dopseudodiploid: YES` set YES if your genotypes have to be pseudodiploidized (i.e. for heterozygous genotypes, one allele will be randomly picked and set in two copies) (default: NO)

 *Related to SNP filtering*

-- `maxpropsharingmissing: 1.0` maximum proportion of missing allele sharing items allowed, above this threshold the SNP will be discarded (default: 1.0)
+- `maxpropsharingmissing: 1.0` maximum proportion of missing allele sharing allowed (above this threshold the SNP will be discarded) (default: 1.0)
-- `minmaf: 0` minimum Minor Allele Frequency that is allowed for a SNP to be taken into account, i.e. if a SNP has MAF<minMAF, it will be excluded (default: 0.0)
+- `minmaf: 0` minimum Minor Allele Frequency that is allowed for a SNP to be taken into account, i.e. if a SNP has `MAF<minmaf` or `MAF=minmaf`, it will be excluded (default: 0.0)

 *Related to the decay curve parameters*